Vivekdhakad04/sneh-food-donation/README.md

 ## 👥 Authors

-- Your Name - Initial work
+- Your Name - Vivek Dhakad

 ## 🙏 Acknowledgments

-- Thanks to all contributors
 - Special thanks to my teammates(Abhishek,Tanishq and Tamanna)